sahiltyagi4/sahiltyagi4.github.io/index.md

 > Prior to grad school, I hold over 4 years of experience in software industry, with positions ranging from software engineer to data scientist (so 10+ years in research and software development).

-> Outside of work, I enjoy long walks, hikes and photography (mostly wildlife, trying to get more into space).
-[Here](https://www.flickr.com/photos/200009325@N03/) are some pictures.
+> Outside of work, I enjoy long walks, hikes and photography (mostly wildlife, trying to get more into space); [here](https://www.flickr.com/photos/200009325@N03/) are some pictures.

 > Here's a copy of my [<u>CV</u>](https://drive.google.com/file/d/1YoKj8mkTTZtH7kOTMd4Xv99vyadC9ub8/view?usp=sharing) [last updated 08/2024].